Huegoxaga/notes/os/git.md

 - `git push origin <branchName>` push to a certain remote branch.
 - `git fetch origin` git fetch is similar to pull but doesn't merge.
 It fetches remote updates but the local stays the same.
 - `git pull <URLorRemoteBranchName>` pull from a certain remote branch.
+  - `git pull origin master --no-commit` this is recommanded to merge new codes from master before sending pull request from working branches.
 - `git pull` Pull the latest from the remote repos
 - `git clone URL` Clone repos into the current directory.
 - `git clone URL folderAddress` Clone repos into the certain directory.